 Housing costs in Atascadero are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Atascadero is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Atascadero is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Atascadero is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Atascadero who work in office and administrative support (12.48%), management occupations (10.49%), and healthcare (10.26%).
+There are especially a lot of people living in Atascadero who work in office and administrative support (12.50%), sales jobs (10.33%), and healthcare (10.16%).

 Also of interest is that Atascadero has more people living here who work in computers and math than 95% of the places in the US.

+Atascadero is a very ethnically-diverse city.
 The people who call Atascadero home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atascadero residents report their race to be White, followed by Asian.
 Atascadero also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.80% of the city’s residents.
-Important ancestries of people in Atascadero include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 15.49% of the city’s residents.
+Important ancestries of people in Atascadero include Irish, English, Italian, and French .

 The most common language spoken in Atascadero is English.
 Other important languages spoken here include Spanish and Tagalog.